ArthurF23/Yahtzee/README.md

 The game functions just how Yahtzee is played, you can lock dice to prevent them from being rolled again and you can roll a total of 3 times, the first of which you cannot lock any dice.
 Please let me know if there are any issues.

 I am really liking the ImGui header and as a beginner i'd recommend it, it's really easy to use.

+11/1/20: ImGui is having trouble with the building Debug so I won't be updating it anymore...